 The Green European Journal strives to be an inclusive space, bringing together a diverse range of voices and perspectives.
 We welcome contributions from everyone.
 Contributions from those belonging to the following groups are especially encouraged: women, people of colour, people with a physical or mental disability, LGBTQI+ individuals, and ethnic, cultural, and religious minorities.
 Contributions from southern and eastern Europe are particularly welcome.

-If you would like to make a submission but require some support to do so due to a physical impairment or for another reason, we invite you to contact us directly.
+If you would like to make a submission but require support due to a physical impairment or for another reason, we invite you to contact us.

 What language should I write in?

 The Green European Journal uses UK (British) English.
-For questions about grammar and language, please refer to the please refer to the European style guide.
+For questions about grammar and language, please refer to the European style guide.